Skip to main content

 }'

-The response contains the generated images as base64-encoded PNGs:
+The response contains the output images as base64-encoded strings (default response_mode: "bytes"):

 {